 I need to tell you that it’s okay to unbutton those pants.

-On my worst days, waking up was never the problem.
+On my worst days (back in college and then early on when I moved to California right out of college), waking up was never the problem.

 I could (usually) easily put on suit slacks, jeans or yoga pants.